shurutech/knee/README.md

 # Knee
-## Introduction
+## Overview
-Welcome to Knee, the streamlined Ansible playbook for developers!
+Welcome to Knee, the streamlined tool for developers!
 Our mission is simple: to make the setup and deployment of various services like Python servers, PostgreSQL databases, and more, as easy and efficient as possible.
-Designed with both novice and seasoned developers in mind, Knee not only offers current solutions for server setup and database management but is also evolving to include technologies like Docker, Ruby, and Node.js.
+Designed with both novice and seasoned developers in mind.
 Dive into Knee for a smoother, more efficient development experience!

+## How it works

 ## Prerequisites
 Before you start using Knee, it's important to ensure you have the following prerequisites covered: